Market Analysts see NIO Inc. [NIO] gaining to $26. Time to buy?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for NIO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for NIO Inc. go to -0.15%.

-There are presently around $9,760 million, or 37.50% of NIO stock, in the hands of institutional investors.
-The top three institutional holders of NIO stocks are: BAILLIE GIFFORD & CO with ownership of 96,731,139, which is approximately 8.992% of the company’s market cap and around 0.47% of the total institutional ownership; BLACKROCK INC., holding 61,343,330 shares of the stock with an approximate value of $1.08 billion in NIO stocks shares; and VANGUARD GROUP INC, currently with $886.53 million in NIO stock with ownership of nearly 2.437% of the company’s market capitalization.
+There are presently around $8,724 million, or 37.50% of NIO stock, in the hands of institutional investors.
+The top three institutional holders of NIO stocks are: BAILLIE GIFFORD & CO with ownership of 96,731,139, which is approximately 8.992% of the company’s market cap and around 0.47% of the total institutional ownership; BLACKROCK INC., holding 61,343,330 shares of the stock with an approximate value of $967.38 million in NIO stocks shares; and VANGUARD GROUP INC, currently with $792.55 million in NIO stock with ownership of nearly 2.437% of the company’s market capitalization.